Following priest arrest, advocates for the sexually abused share insight on what signs to look for

-"It's shocking that in 2020 we're still here with a clergy sexual abuse crisis in this country," said Claudia Vercelloti.
+"It's shocking that in 2020 we're still here with a clergy sexual abuse crisis in this country," said Claudia Vercellotti.

 For more than 20 years, Vercelloti been a spokesperson and volunteer with the Ohio Survivors Network of those abused by priests, also known as SNAP.